keenanbruni/keenanbruni/README.md

-## Hi there 👋
+## What's going on

-My name is Keenan, and I like software
+My name is Keenan, this is my work

 <!--
 **keenanbruni/keenanbruni** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.